MARCH: Evaluating the Intersection of Ambiguity Interpretation and Multi-hop Inference: MARCH: A Benchmark for Multi-Hop Ambiguous QA

-\textbf{Generating Short and Long Answers} \quad Given each clarified question \(c\) and its ranked candidate documents \(\mathcal{D}(c)\), we use \textit{gpt-4.1} to produce a short factual answer only when the retrieved evidence clearly supports it; otherwise, we omit the short answer and drop that clarified item.
+\paragraph{Step 3.
+Generating Short and Long Answers.} Given each clarified question \(c\) and its ranked candidate documents \(\mathcal{D}(c)\), we use \textit{gpt-4.1} to produce a short factual answer only when the retrieved evidence clearly supports it; otherwise, we omit the short answer and drop that clarified item.
 For retained cases, we also record the passage used for generating the short answer.
-Finally, for the original question $\mathcal{Q}_{\text{base}}$, we utilize \textit{gpt-4.1} to write a single-sentence long answer that connects the two short answers into a coherent statement while preserving the clarified interpretations and pointing to their supporting passages.
-For the detailed prompts for construction stages, refer to Appendix~\ref{appen:prompt}.
+Finally, for the original question $\mathcal{Q}_{\text{base}}$, we utilize \textit{gpt-4.1} to write a single-sentence long answer that connects the two short answers into a coherent statement while incorporating interpretations and citations.
+For the detailed prompts, refer to Appendix~\ref{appen:prompt}.

-\textbf{Filtering} \quad Before filtering, we make sure short answers stay short.
-If either clarified question has a short answer longer than 10 tokens, we cut it down to a much shorter form by utilizing \textit{gpt-4.1}.
-After that, we remove cases where the two short answers end up being the same, so the quality of short answers is kept high.
-After this stringent filtering, the final MIRAGE dataset consists of \textbf{1,142} examples.
+\paragraph{Step 4.
+Filtering.} Before filtering, we ensure that short answers remain concise.
+If either clarified question has a short answer longer than 10 tokens, we cut it down to a much shorter form with \textit{gpt-4.1}.
+After that, we remove cases where the two short answers are identical.
+(We provide representative examples after applying this collision rule in Appendix~\ref{app:short}.)
+After the filtering, the final MARCH dataset consists of \textbf{2,209} examples.
 For the final filtering stage, we exclude \textit{gpt-4.1}—already used in Steps 2 and 3—and instead employ \textit{llama-4-maverick}, \textit{qwen3-235b-a22b}, and \textit{claude-sonnet-4}.
 Each candidate instance, including the question, clarified questions, ambiguity type, supporting passages, short answers, and long answers, is independently checked for alignment in all fields.
 We retain only those cases where all three models unanimously judged the instance as fully aligned, using the same criteria as our human evaluation protocol.
-Table~\ref{tab:statistics} shows statistics and reports key characteristics of MIRAGE.
+The upper side of Table~\ref{tab:merged} shows statistics and reports key characteristics of MARCH.
+MARCH also retains broad topical coverage; Appendix~\ref{app:domain} reports the domain distribution of MARCH.